primus-labs/phala-cloud/docs/api-deployment-guide.md

 ### Features
 - **Two-step process**: Provision first, then create
 - **Endpoints**: `POST /cvms/provision` → `POST /cvms`
-- **Benefits**: Better error handling, caching support, fine-grained workflow control
+- **Benefits**: Better error handling, caching support, better workflow control
 - **Preflight**: Separate provision and creation phases for better validation

 ## Quick Start: Minimal Working Example

-This section provides a complete end-to-end example for deploying your first CVM using built-in KMS (the simplest path).
+This section gives you a complete end-to-end example for deploying your first CVM using built-in KMS (the simplest path).

 **What you'll learn:**
 - How to find and use the best available node automatically